 But look closer.

-It's true someone entering an I want to know search might not be immediately valuable to your bottom line.
-But that searcher could visit your website, like what they see, and later come back and buy a policy.
-Or, they could take note of your branding during that initial visit, and then later click on a banner ad and buy a policy.
+It’s true that someone entering an I want to know search might not be immediately valuable to your bottom line.
+But that searcher could visit your site, find the answers to their questions, and later come back and buy a policy.
+They could also take note of your branding during that initial visit, and then later click on a banner ad and buy a policy.

-In both scenarios, SEO played a role in getting you that revenue.
-But you won't report a great return if you don’t consider the context, you might not give the search channel proper credit for the transaction.
+In both of these scenarios, SEO played a role in getting you that revenue.
+But if you don’t consider the context, you might not give the search channel proper credit for the transaction.
 And your ROI will appear lower than it really is.

 As you can see, calculating ROI can be as clear as mud.